cloudvolumes/avmlog/README.md

 Backslashes need triple-escape because their in double-quotes in .go: " INFO Started ([A-Z]+) \\\"\\/([-a-zA-Z0-9_/]+)\\?"
 regexr: INFO Started ([A-Z]+) \"\/([-a-zA-Z0-9_/]+)(\?|\")

+Single-quotes can be used to avoid escaping backslashes Square brackets have to be escaped when using -find even with single-quotes

 ### Release Names
 Release names go in order alphabetically using the most liked name here: